 If you receive an invitation to answer a questionnaire or Evalart test you will receive a link to access the test.
-Depending on the type of test it could be that you must register before starting the test.
+Depending on the type of test you may need to register before starting the test.

-To do the test just follow the link received and follow the instructions presented.
-Read carefully the information shown during the test and in each of the questions.
+To take the test just follow the link that you received and follow the instructions that are given.
+Carefully read the information shown during the test and in each of the questions.

-If the test you are going to answer contains programming questions, it is advisable to read the section about programming questions.
+If the test that you are going to answer contains programming questions, it is recommended that you read the section about programming questions.

-Make sure you have enough time to answer the questionnaire if it has a time limit (The time limit is reported before the questionnaire begins).
-Once a questionnaire with a time limit is started, it is not possible to stop the chronometer, so you can not stop the test to continue later.
-The remaining time is shown at all times during the test, once the counter reaches zero, the test will finsih.
+Make sure you have enough time to answer the questionnaire if it has a time limit (The time limit is shown before you begin the questionnaire).
+Once a questionnaire with a time limit has been started, it is not possible to stop the chronometer, so you cannot stop the test and continue later.
+The remaining time is shown at all times during the test; once the counter reaches zero, the test will end.

-Once the questionnaire is started, you can navigate through the questions using the “Previous” and “Next” buttons or you can go to any question from the question index that appears when you click on the arrow pointing down to the right end of the top bar blue.
+Once you have begun the questionnaire, you can navigate through the questions using the “Previous” and “Next” buttons or you can go to any question from the question index that appears when you click on the arrow pointing towards the bottom right end of the blue bar on top.

-In case the window or tab of the browser where you are doing the test is closed by mistake, it is possible to resume the test by going back to the link that you originally received.
+If you close the test window or browser tab by mistake, you can resume the test by clicking on the original link that you received.
 Once a test is finished it is not possible to restart it.

-Programming questions require writing the code for a program that does what the question requires.
+Programming questions require writing the code for a program that preforms the action that the question requires.
 The question will indicate the language in which the program should be written.
 In many cases, these types of questions contain additional help that can be viewed by clicking on the “i” button in the upper right corner.

 All questions contain an IDE where the program will be written.

-(1) Some questions contain one or more lines of predefined code to declare some variables that should be used in the code that will be entered.
+(1) Some questions contain one or more lines of predefined code to declare certain variables that should be used in the code that will be entered.
 Be careful not to modify the names of the variables in this section as this could mark the question as invalid.
-By modifying the predefined code an indicator is activated reflecting this change.
+When the predefined code is modified, an indicator is activated reflecting this change.